mvcloud/emerald-code-sparks/client/src/assets/README.md

 ### Title:

-Label: "ABOUT CASMM", “HOW IT WORKS”, “OUR TEAM”.
+Label: "ABOUT Code Sparks", “HOW IT WORKS”, “OUR TEAM”.

 Text Color: black at colors[INSERT].